Rotaerk/haskellTutorial/Chapter1.md

 ```

 By default, declarations can only refer to others within the same module.
 However, a module may use an
-**import statement**, which states that another module's declarations are available to be referenced.
+**import statement** to state that another module's declarations are available to be referenced.
+All imports
-All imports must appear at the top of the module.
-Here is an example of three modules, with one importing
+must appear at the top of the module.
+Here is an example of three modules, with one importing the others and
-the others and referring to their bindings:
+referring to their bindings:

 ```hs
 module Foo where